 Milford Sound and Doubtful Sound compared

 One of the things that takes visitors by surprise is the scale of Fiordland National Park – it’s home to far more sounds and fjords than most realise!
-Milford Sound and Doubtful Sound are the most well-known and accessible.
+Milford Sound New Zealand and Doubtful Sound are the most well-known and accessible.
 Both will provide travellers with a spectacular visual impact, but very different travelling experiences.
 As it usually is when it comes to travelling, the decision over which to visit should be decided by what sort of experience you are looking for.
 Both Sounds have their own unique pros and cons which you definitely need to weigh up as you plan your trip.
 View day tours ex Te Anau including Milford Track.

 Pros on Milford Sound

 The entirety of Fiordland National Park has only one main (public) road- from Te Anau via the Eglington Valley to Milford Sound.
 Given that the park covers 1.3 million hectares, you can imagine how remote and wild this region is.
 This makes Milford Sound by far the most accessible part of the Park.
 But you can also stay there.
 The drive from Te Anau to Milford is about 125 kilometres one-way and takes around 2 1/2 hours.
 This winding road provides one of the most scenic drives in the world.
-Trust us, we aren’t exaggerating:
+Trust us, we aren’t exaggerating.

-Other options are stopping at The Divide to do the first hour or so of the Routeburn Track.
+Other options are stopping at The Divide to do the first hour or so off the Routeburn Track.
 Nature lovers and walkers will also definitely enjoy the Key Summit walk which has stunning views into the Hollyford Valley.

 For “off the beaten track walks” we recommend Lake Marian or Lake Catherine, or going a bit further down the road and walking the Hollyford Track until you reach Hidden Falls (a 31-metre waterfall!).
 It’s important that you watch your time in getting to Milford.
 If you’re not a confident driver or simply want to enjoy a day “off driving”, join a tour with a local operator from Te Anau.

-Cons on Milford Sound
+Cons on Milford Sound New Zealand

 Because it’s featured the most heavily in tourism campaigns, Milford Sound is much better known than Doubtful Sound.
 It’s also the mainstay of basically every coach trip in New Zealand and so receives extremely heavy foot traffic, especially during peak tourist season.
 This can be something of a disappointment for some travellers: Milford Sound isn’t the kind of stop in your itinerary where you can ‘have it all to yourself’.We often hear dismayed comments about how ‘crowded’ it is!
 So, it’s important that travellers understand the state of affairs in their trip planning.